Should Seniors Get AARP’s Auto Insurance?

 The Hartford’s insurance program through AARP includes perks such as:

-- Disappearing Deductibles: if you maintain a claims-free record, your deductibles will lower automatically at no additional charge
+- Disappearing Deductibles: If you maintain a claims-free record, your deductibles will lower automatically at no additional charge each year.
+It will lower all the way to $0.

 These extra perks are not offered in every state and are only available to drivers with no accidents or violations in the last 5 years.